iai-group/SciNUP/data/SciNUP/README.md

 Ground truth items are already extracted and stored in the sampling step.
 Remaining two major components - NL profiles and candidate items set are generated in this step.

+NL profile generation happens based on [authors_split.csv](authors_split.csv).
+There are four splits (0, 1, 2, 3) each corresponding to a different prompt-LLM combination for NL profile Generation.

   - input:
     + [data/preprocessed/candidate_users.csv](../preprocessed/)